miriamelia/MQG4AI/templates/Template_Risk.md

 ##### Probability of Occurence

 #### Risk evaluation
-> Is the isentified risk acceptable?
+> Is the identified risk acceptable?

 #### Risk control
 > What control measures are implemented? (aiming to result in acceprable risks)